SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 They can also work with the programmers to help build up their testing mentality/skills, helping them to understand the value in only involving one thing per test and how to control for things they don't want to involve.

-### Code review

-In Agile, everyone should constantly be striving to improve themselves.
-Some testers may not have programming skills, and may want to learn.
-Participating in code reviews is an _excellent_ way to learn how to program, especially since asking questions (i.e. the Socratic method) is a good way for professionals to do code review in a way that feels respectful.

-This of course requires that there should be a culture where asking even the most repetitive and inane questions is not discouraged.
-We should all take pride in helping to build each other up, and not criticize someone for asking a question that we feel the answer to is obvious.

-Plus, it's a great opportunity for the tester to see if there's any automated checks that were missed and should be added (e.g. "Do we have a check for this that covers X, and if not, why?"), or if the added checks actually check something meaningful.

 ### Atlassian's approach

 Atlassian switched to this approach a while back, and made [this article](https://www.atlassian.com/agile/software-development/qa-at-speed) going over how they transitioned to it and the benefits they gained from it.
 They also cover exactly what QA then does all day (in the video, at least).